plone/Products.ResourceRegistries/README.txt

       - 'none' - the original content will not be changed

-      - 'safe' - the content will be compressed in a way which should be safe for any workarounds for browser bugs
+      - 'safe' - the content will be compressed in a way which should be safe for any workarounds for browser bugs.
+Conditional code for Internet Explorer is preserved since ResourceRegistries 1.2.3 and 1.3.1.

       - 'full' - the content will be compressed with some additional rules.
                  For css all comments and most newlines are removed, this may